 Livestock Keepers and the sustainable use of traditional breeds are dependent on the conservation of their respective ecosystems.
 Traditional breeds are developed through the interaction between livestock, Livestock Keepers and their natural environments.
 These natural environments are conserved, inter alia, through traditional practices of Livestock Keepers, and traditional breeds lose their specific characteristics once removed from these ecosystems.
 Livestock Keepers therefore have a right to access their natural environment, so as to ensure the sustainable use and conservation of their breeds and the environment.
+Principle 3:

-Principle 3: Traditional breeds represent collective property, products of indigenous knowledge and cultural expression of Livestock Keepers.
-While Livestock Keepers have collective custodianship rights over their breeds and the genetic traits of these breeds, it is crucial that these rights are supported and promoted by States.
+Traditional breeds represent collective property, products of indigenous knowledge and cultural expression of Livestock Keepers.
+While Livestock Keepers have collective custodianship rights over their breeds and the genetic traits of these breeds, it is crucial that these rights are supported and promoted at national levels.
 States must therefore respect, preserve and maintain the knowledge, innovations and practices of Livestock Keepers embodying lifestyles relevant for sustainable use and conservation of livestock diversity.
-Based on these principles articulated and implicit in existing legal instruments and international agreements, Livestock Keepers from traditional livestock keeping communities and/or adhering to ecological principles of animal production, shall be given the following Livestock Keepers' Rights: - 1.
-Livestock Keepers have the right to make breeding decisions and breed the breeds they maintain. - 2.
-Livestock Keepers shall have the right to participate in policy formulation and implementation processes on animal genetic resources for food and agriculture. - 3.
-Livestock Keepers shall have the right to appropriate training and capacity building and equal access to relevant services enabling and supporting them to raise livestock and to better process and market their products. - 4.
-Livestock Keepers shall have the right to participate in the identification of research needs and research design with respect to their genetic resources, as is mandated by the principle of Prior Informed Consent4. - 5.
-Livestock Keepers shall have the right to effectively access information on issues related to their local breeds and livestock diversity.
+Based on these principles articulated and implicit in existing legal instruments and international agreements, Livestock Keepers from traditional livestock keeping communities and/or adhering to ecological principles of animal production, shall be given the following Livestock Keepers' Rights: - Livestock Keepers have the right to make breeding decisions and breed the breeds they maintain. - Livestock Keepers shall have the right to participate in policy formulation and implementation processes on animal genetic resources for food and agriculture. - Livestock Keepers shall have the right to appropriate training and capacity building and equal access to relevant services enabling and supporting them to raise livestock and to better process and market their products. - 4.
+Livestock Keepers shall have the right to participate in the identification of research needs and research design with respect to their genetic resources, as is mandated by the principle of Prior Informed Consent4. - Livestock Keepers shall have the right to effectively access information on issues related to their local breeds and livestock diversity.
 Such principles and rights must be entrenched in legally binding international and national instruments.
-4 See the Bonn Guidelines at http://www.cbd.int/doc/publications/cbd-bonn-gdls-en.pdf Appendix 1: Explanation of Terms Indigenous Livestock Keepers include all those communities who have a long-standing cultural association with their livestock and have developed their breeds in interaction with a specific territory or landscape.
+APPENDIX APPENDIX 1: EXPLANATION OF TERMS Indigenous Livestock Keepers include all those communities who have a longstanding cultural association with their livestock and have developed their breeds in interaction with a specific territory or landscape.
 Ecological Livestock Keepers are those that sustain their animals and the environments, where these animals live, relying largely on natural vegetation or home-grown fodder and crop by-products and without artificial feed additives.
 The LIFE Network is a group of non-government organisations and individuals supporting community-based conservation of animal genetic resources.
-For further information, see www.lifeinitiative.net.
-Appendix 2: Existing legal instruments supporting Livestock Keepers' Rights Principle 1:
+APPENDIX 2: EXISTING LEGAL INSTRUMENTS SUPPORTING LIVESTOCK KEEPERS' RIGHTS Principle 1: